Only For One Night Ch. 01byavrgblkgrl©

 Her husband had not even thought to ask if she needed a ride home or when her car would be out of the shop.

 Thomas held the elevator door open for her as she approached.
 He thought she had one of the most sexiest walks.
 He felt an unusual rush of excitement at the opportunity of being alone with her in such a confined space.
 He was glad he had opted to take the general elevator and not chosen the private ones this morning.
 He did have to take care of some unfinished business before closing himself up within his own office.
 Seeing Naomi was an added plus.
 She was always a breath of fresh air, always smiling, always beautiful to him.
 He often sought her out on his rare tours of the office, casually glancing at her while she was working.
 Her self elected mentor, although indirectly, he monitored her progress closely.
 Thomas wanted to lead her out of mediation and move her toward litigation.
 She had a knack for it.
 Naomi just did not know it yet.
 He took pride in her successes.
 She was a smart woman.
+He respected that.

 "You're soaked," he uncharacteristically teased, noticing hard nipples under obvious lace, sheathed by wet silk.
 On more than one occasion he had detected how amazing her body was.
 It was never more apparent than now.
 Her skirt hugged her curves just right, not too tight or purposeful at all, but suggestive just the same.

 Immediately he regretted where his mind took him.
 Naomi smiled back up at him and said good morning.
-The smile did not reach her eyes.
+The smile did not reach her eyes though.
 Thomas could tell that she had been crying, even though her face was damp from the rain.
 There was no sparkle in those shining brown eyes.
 Usually her thick curly tresses fell loosely around her shoulders.
 It added to the soft, feminine edge she combined perfectly with her professional manner.
 It definitely appealed to him.
 Now, her raven hair was pulled back into a harsh bun at the nape of her neck.
 Her golden brown skin lacked its normal effervescent glow.
-Naomi looked thinner since the last time he had seen with her and it was obvious in her face.
+Naomi looked thinner since the last time he had seen her and it was obvious in her face.

 Something tightened around his heart.